lanceberge/CUDA-Newton-Fractals/README.md

 Visualizing the convergence of Newton's iteration using CUDA to asynchronously perform the iteration

+*Note*: This project was my final project for CMDA 4984: SS Scientific Computing at Scale.
+I've been working on the project since then, but what I submitted for that project is in the `old` branch.

 The plots (located in [plots](plots)) are color coded based on which root of a polynomial the initial guess converged to be closest to

 For example: